bluefroguk1/empire-dump/content/Wiki/Costume/A guide to fabrics for kitmaking.md

 revision_id: 85215
 ---

 This guide to fabrics was created in 2012 by Jude Reid, and as such may be a little out of date.
-The basic information should still be relevant however.
+The [[Basic]] information should still be relevant however.
 ## Overview
 When it comes to making your Costumes, there is a baffling array of names and terms to describe fabric.
 Here is an attempt to help you make sense of it, as well as giving a rough guide to what I've found to be the best use for each textile.
 All of this is presented merely as a series of suggestions, which you can heed as much or as little as you fancy - you might have more skill or luck with stuff that I've never had any joy with.